 At this point, I can hear you saying, “Man, Justin, that’s not too bad.
 That’s a 5% increase to my house’s value.
 If I can get a 5% increase, then I can go out, buy a huge house, and get a nice return.”
 Hold on there, Skippy.
 Between the years 2000 and 2019, housing experienced an average return of 2.35%.
 See, whenever I gave you the 5.4% rates, those ended right before the market crashed.
 The housing market doesn’t guarantee you a 5% return on your investment.

-So many people go out and buy the biggest house they can afford, but it’s detrimental to their long-term success.
+So many people go out and buy the most prominent house they can afford, but it’s detrimental to their long-term success.
 Dr. Stanley explains it this way:

 “If you live in a high-priced home in an exclusive community, you will spend more than you should, and your ability to save and build wealth will be compromised… [P]eople who live in million-dollar homes are not millionaires.
 They may be high-income producers but, by trying to emulate glittering rich millionaires, they are living a treadmill existence.”

 Friends, I don’t want to live a treadmill existence.
-I want to build true wealth, and I want to build true wealth while I’m accomplishing my dreams and my goals.
+I want to build real wealth, and I want to build true wealth while I’m accomplishing my dreams and my goals.
 Let me explain.

-We actually decided to follow my own advice since I’m a practice-what-you-preach person.
+We decided to follow my advice since I’m a practice-what-you-preach person.
 We kept our residence as small as was feasible for our family to achieve our dream of living on a farm.
 If you exclude the property we had already purchased, Emily and I spent right at $300,000 to build our house.
-It’s 2,400 square feet, and in reality, it wouldn’t have been that much except we wanted wrap-around porches, a metal roof, and barnwood flooring.
+It’s 2,400 square feet, and in reality, it wouldn’t have been that much except we wanted wrap-around porches, a metal roof, and barn wood flooring.

-Now remember, the bank told us we could afford an $800,000 mortgage.
+Now, remember, the bank told us we could afford an $800,000 mortgage.
 In other words, we could have bought or built a house valued at $1,000,000 and paid $200,000 down – the equivalent of a 20% down payment.
-That would make our mortgage payments roughly $4,960 a month if you include costs for principal, interest, taxes, and insurance.
-At this point, I’m not even talking about costs to repair, maintain, and improve the house…
+That will make our mortgage payments roughly $4,960 a month if you include costs for principal, interest, taxes, and insurance.
+At this point, I’m not even adding in the costs to repair, maintain, and improve on the house.

 If your goal is to live in the biggest and best house, then do it!
 However, if your financial goals are more comprehensive than that, buy small, and save big.

-Stay with us in this Personal Finance for the Business Owner Series as we talk about what type of mortgage you should get on your house!
+Stay with us in this Personal Finance for the Business Owner Series as we talk about what type of mortgage you should get for your house!